TinuCH1976/link-library/readme.txt

 For legacy users, please see the Other Notes section for usage information.

 == Other Notes ==

+= Update Notes =

+version 1.1.7: Added new options to give users flexibility to choose between div class tags and heading tags.
+Users upgrading will need to select the desired output and set the value of the class name (e.g. linklistcatname) or desired heading style (e.g. h2).

+Version 1.1.6: The H2 tags that were previously placed before and after the names of the link categories have been replaced by a div class called linklistcatname.
+This allows for more flexibility in formatting the element using your blog’s stylesheet.

 For legacy users of Link Library (pre-1.0), it is still possible to call the back-end functions of the plugin from PHP code to display the contents of your library directly from a page template.